3 minsMay 06, 2017

 Let us compare the top-up loans and personal loans from the point of view of an individual who is constructing a property:

-Interest Rates: The interest rate charged on top up loans is relatively lesser than personal loans.
+The interest rate charged on top up loans is relatively lesser than personal loans.
 The rate of interest charged on the top-up loan is slightly higher than the interest charged on home loans.
-The processing fee charged on top up loans is up
+The processing fee charged on top up loans

 Selecting the right kind of loan for the right purpose is very important.
 Banks provide loans for almost everything.
-If you are constructing a property then a top up loan should always be your first priority.
-There are two simple reasons for it;
+If you are constructing a property then a personal loan top up loan should always be your first priority.
+There are two simple reasons

 personal loans.
-So it is wiser to opt for top-up loans if you are constructing a property.
+So it is wiser to opt for Axis Bank top-up personal loans if you are constructing a property.
 You can contact your bank to seek their expert advice and help you pick the right kind of loan.

 Disclaimer: This article has been authored by PersonalFN, a Mumbai based Financial Planning and Mutual Fund research firm known for offering unbiased and honest opinion on investing.
 Axis bank doesn't influence any views of the author in any way.
 Axis Bank & PersonalFN shall not be responsible for any direct / indirect loss or liability incurred by the reader for taking any financial decisions based on the contents and information.
 Please consult your financial advisor before making any financial decision.